Notes on the Geography of Hungary: Budapest's Castle District

 One of several lions by Janos Fadrusz, 1901.
-A nice illustration of dignity so proud that its possessor can hardly take a step without stumbling.
+A nice illustration of pride so great that its possessor can hardly take a step without stumbling.

 Around the corner, another lion, supposedly menacing but perhaps merely laughing at his stuffy neighbor.

 Schulek wasn't content to fix up the church.
-Next to it he added the extravagant Fisherman's Bastian, which looks like a medieval icon but is far too perfect to be any such thing.
+Next to it he added the extravagant Fisherman's Bastion, which looks like a medieval icon but is far too perfect to be any such thing.

 Disney could hardly have improved on it.

 Meanwhile, the hilltop is big enough for a residential district.